newnezz/sdk-boilerplate/README.md

 ### Data objects

-We use data objects to store information about each implementation of the app per world.
+_We use data objects to store information about each implementation of the app per world._

-#### How and when they are being used

-See below for an example data object usage and implementation

-- how to update nested item (and why)
-- how to use locks with counters use TTT move as example for turn management
+- Key Asset: the data object attached to the dropped key asset will store information related to this specific implementation of the app and would be deleted if the key asset is removed from world.
+Example data:
+  - isResetInProgress
+  - lastInteraction
+  - lastPlayerTurn
+  - playerCount
+  - resetCount
+  - turnCount
+- World: the data object attached to the world will store analytics information for every instance of the app in a given world by keyAssetId and will persist even if a specific instance is removed from world.
+Example data:
+  - gamesPlayedByUser (`keyAssets.${assetId}.gamesPlayedByUser.${profileId}.count`)
+  - gamesWonByUser (`keyAssets.${keyAssetId}.gamesWonByUser.${profileId}.count`)
+  - totalGamesResetCount (`keyAssets.${assetId}.totalGamesResetCount`)
+  - totalGamesWonCount (`keyAssets.${assetId}.totalGamesWonCount`)

 ## Developers: